ottypes/json1/spec.md

   5. Return
   6. Return

-Note that the ordering is the same for *drop immediate* (`di:..`) operation components.
+Note that the ordering is the same for *drop immediate* (`i:..`) operation components.
 This allows you to place a new object / array in the document and immediately fill it with stuff moved from elsewhere in the document.

 # Fancier examples